 Web Site: www.aafp.org

-With an AAFP membership, you can accrue all the CME you need every two years without exception.
+With an AFP journal subscription, you can accrue all the CME you need every two years without exception.

-I started reading the AAFP journal in PA school for the information, now I read it for both the CME and the articles.
+I started reading The AFP Journal in PA school with a $40 student membership because I loved the clinical information.
+Now I read it for both the CME and the articles.
 It is a great medical journal and is big on CME.

 AFP Digital-only Subscription